Interesting Claude Monet Facts For Kids (2023 Updated!)

 At one point, before his paintings started to sell, he became so upset about his financial situation he tried to commit suicide.
-Luckily he didn’t succeed!
+Luckily, he didn’t succeed!

-He once said “Everyone discusses my art and pretends to understand, as if it were necessary to understand, when it is simply necessary to love.”
+Claude Monet once said “Everyone discusses my art and pretends to understand, as if it were necessary to understand, when it is simply necessary to love.”

 Monet’s art style, known as Impressionism, is characterized by its emphasis on capturing the fleeting effects of light and atmosphere.
 He employed loose brushwork, vibrant colors, and an emphasis on the play of light and shadow.
 Monet’s works often depicted landscapes, seascapes, and scenes of everyday life, focusing on capturing the immediate impression of a moment.

 Monet’s last painting is known as “Water Lilies and Japanese Bridge” (also referred to as “Water-Lilies, Setting Sun”).
 Completed in 1926, a year before his death, it is part of his famous Water Lilies series.
 It depicts his beloved pond and garden at Giverny, capturing his impressionistic style and fascination with light and color.

 3. How much is a Monet painting worth?